-Early Music Princeton (“EMP”), directed by harpsichordist Wendy Young, is an umbrella organization devoted to the exploration of early music, both vocal and instrumental.
-We welcome graduate and undergraduate students in all disciplines, as well as faculty and staff members at Princeton University.
+Early Music Princeton (EMP), directed by harpsichordist Wendy Young, is an umbrella organization devoted to the exploration of early music for graduate and undergraduate students in all disciplines, as well as faculty and staff members at Princeton University.
 Members of Early Music Princeton study and perform vocal and instrumental repertoire spanning the centuries from Medieval and Renaissance to High Baroque, with a special focus on historical performance practices.
 EMP’s ensembles include the Early Music Princeton Singers, Viol Consort, and Chamber Players (both modern and original instruments).
-Early Music Unleashed! is an electronic extension of EMP bringing the worlds of early and new music closer together, utilizing a variety of computer programs, baroque instruments, and the human voice to reinterpret “old” music in “new” ways.
+EMP Unleashed! utilizes a variety of computer programs, baroque instruments, and the human voice, to reinterpret “old” music in “new” ways.

-EMP is open to all instrumentalists and singers.
 We look forward to continuing to expand our repertoire and to bringing early music to both Princeton University and the community.
-For information regarding auditions, please contact Wendy Young (instrumentalists) or Jacqueline Horner-Kwiatek (singers).

 EMP ensembles usually meet on Friday afternoons.
 Rehearsals and coachings are scheduled between 11am and 4:30pm, exact times for each ensemble TBD.
 If your group cannot meet on Friday afternoon, we will do our best to accommodate an alternate rehearsal time.

 Private lessons are offered by our faculty.
 Undergraduate instrumentalists and singers who participate in an EMP ensemble may qualify for subsidized lessons.
 Contact our faculty for more information:

 Jacqueline Horner-Kwiatek, Soprano